julietcohen/julietcohen/README.md

-* UCSB Bren School of Environmental Science and Management
+* UC Santa Barbara Bren School of Environmental Science and Management
 * Master's student in Environmental Data Science
+* Currently working on a MOSAIKS machine learning approach to predict crop yields in Sub-Saharan Africa using satellite imagery
-* Currently learning R, Python, SQL
+* Learning R, Python, Ecological Metadata Language, & SQL
 * Looking to collaborate on projects researching wildlife population dynamics in the face of climate change
 * Ask me about endangered species in Southern California
 * How to reach me: jscohen@bren.ucsb.edu
+* Fun fact: I have a pet crested gecko
 * Pronouns: she/her
-* Fun fact: I have a pet crested gecko